USS Shaw (DD-373): Further service in World War II

 On 6 October, Shaw headed west again, reaching Nouméa on the 18th and Milne Bay, New Guinea, on the 24th.
 Now a unit of the 7th Amphibious Force, Shaw escorted reinforcements to Lae and Finschhafen for the remainder of October and during November.
-Following an unsuccessful diversionary assault by Army troops against Umtingalu, New Britain, on 15 December, Shaw recovered survivors from two rubber boats and escorted and back to Buna, Papua New Guinea.
+Following a diversionary assault by Army troops against Umtingalu, New Britain, on 15 December, Shaw recovered survivors from two rubber boats and escorted and back to Buna, Papua New Guinea.

 On 25 December, Shaw escorted units engaged in the assault against Cape Gloucester, where she provided gunfire support and served as fighter director ship.
 On the 26th, Shaw sustained casualties and damage when attacked by two "Vals."
 Thirty-six men were injured, three of whom later died of their wounds.
 The Shaw returned to Cape Sudest, New Guinea, on the 27th; she transferred her wounded and dead to shore facilities there, and continued on to Milne Bay for temporary repairs.
 Permanent repairs were completed at Hunter's Point, California, on 1 May 1944.